lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/plugin-folder.md

 Your plugin must live in a folder under `aresmush/plugins/<your plugin name>`.

-> **Important Convention:** The folder name must be one word, all lowercase.
+> **Important Convention:** The folder name must be one word, all lowercase, containing only letters and numbers.

-## Try It

-Create a folder for our traits plugin:  `aresmush/plugins/traits`
+We can use the create plugin script to create our plugin directory structure:

+    bin/script create_plugin,cortex

+This will create the following folder structure:

+    aresmush/plugins/cortex
+        cortex.rb
+        help
+        locales
+            locale_en.yml
+        commands

+You may notice that some plugins also have other directories, as explained in [Plugins](/tutorials/code/plugins), but these are the basic ones.